Skip to main content

 Using A Fire Extinguisher

 It only takes a short, few minutes for a spark to grow into a blaze.
 Knowing when and how to use a fire extinguisher can help save lives and property.
-Gina Peek, Oklahoma State University Cooperative Extension housing and consumer specialist, said fire extinguishers can be helpful in small fires but encouraged people to get properly trained on how to use the apparatus.
+Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences, said fire extinguishers can be helpful in small fires but encouraged people to get properly trained on how to use the apparatus.
 “Contact your local fire department for training on how to use and maintain fire extinguishers,” she said.

 Generally, there are five main types of fire extinguishers, Classes A-D and K. Each is designed to be effective in a different kind of fire.
 For instance, Class A fire extinguishers are labeled for use with ordinary materials such as cloth, wood and paper.
 Meanwhile, Class B apparatuses can be used with combustible and flammable liquids such as grease, gasoline or oil.
 Class C extinguishers are marked for use with electrical equipment such as appliances or tools.
 There also are multipurpose extinguishers, which could be labeled B-C or A-B-C. These can be purchased in most home improvement stores.